DECARBONISING THE MODERN WORLD.

 Aftrak is a groundbreaking initiative that combines modular solar microgrids and micro electric tractors to empower smallholder farmers across Sub-Saharan Africa.

-The unique system has the potential to help farmers across Africa to access green energy and to grow sufficient, nutritious food, addressing several of the UN’s sustainable development goals and climate change agenda.
+The unique system has the potential to help farmers across Africa to access green energy and to grow sufficient, nutritious food, addressing several of the UN’s climate change agenda and sustainable development goals .

 The solution is a self-sustaining model for decentralised energy access.